The growing number of smartphone users in the last decade has given rise to the…

 Users should be able to access or download his data at any time, so he can view the personal information collected by the app.
 Additionally, the app should allow the user to modify details or delete the data collected within a specific date range.
 This can include his browsing history, location data or any other information.

-6. Deleting the user account
+6. Deleting the User Account in GDPR

 While the user should be allowed to delete his account whenever he chooses, he must be informed of the consequences of his actions.
 Additionally, as a safeguard, the app should mandatorily ask for a password confirmation before deleting the account.